CshCyberhawks/ObstacleAvoidance/README.md

 ### TODO

 - [X] Prune paths to avoid adding unnecessary control points
+- [X] Add some kind of ray test to see if points can be cut out
 - [ ] Add weight to prefer traveling in a straight line
 - [ ] Swerve drive support/testing